cflannagan/service.subtitles.addic7ed/README.md

 Disclaimer: UNOFFICIAL addon!
 Not responsible for anything that happens - good, bad, or otherwise if you decide to use this addon.

-Git clone this project into the userdata/addon_data/ folder.
+Git clone this project into the 'addons' folder.

-Also, be sure to add the following line to your userdata/addon_data/script.xbmc.subtitles/settings.xml
+Finally, add the following line to 'userdata/addon_data/script.xbmc.subtitles/settings.xml' file to enable the service.

 ```
 <setting id="Addic7ed" value="true" />
 ```